Aurelio Peccei

-Aurelio Peccei ([auˈrɛːljo petˈtʃɛi]; 4 July 1908 – 14 March 1984), was an Italian industrialist and philanthropist, best known as co-founder with Alexander King and first president of the Club of Rome, an organisation which attracted considerable public attention in 1972 with its report, The Limits to Growth.
+Aurelio Peccei ([auˈrɛːljo petˈtʃɛi]; 4 July 1908 – 14 March 1984), was an Italian industrialist and philanthropist, who co-founded with Alexander King and first president of the Club of Rome, an organisation which, in 1972, produced The Limits to Growth report.

 Early life

 Peccei was born on 4 July 1908 in Turin, the capital of the Piedmont region of Italy.
 He spent his youth there, eventually graduating from the University of Turin with a degree in economics in 1930.
 Soon thereafter he went to the Sorbonne with a scholarship and was awarded a free trip to the Soviet Union.

 His knowledge of other languages brought him to Fiat S.p.A.
-Although under continual suspicion as an anti-fascist in the early-1930s, in 1935 a successful mission for Fiat in China established his position in Fiat management.
+Although under continual suspicion as an anti-fascist in the early 1930s, in 1935 a successful mission for Fiat in China established his position in Fiat management.

 During World War II, Peccei joined the anti-fascist movement and the resistance, when he was a member of the "Giustizia e Libertà".
 He was arrested, imprisoned, and tortured.
-After 11 months in prison he was freed in January 1945.
+After 11 months in prison, he was freed in January 1945.